raiden-network/raiden-wizard/README.md

 > By using Infura you don't have to worry about syncing the blockchain on your own system.
 You can simply access all test networks and the Ethereum mainnet through the API endpoints provided by Infura.
 >
 >The Raiden Wizard sets up a Raiden node on top of Infura and your Project ID works as a way to authenticate your access to Infura.

+## Relaunch Raiden
+Open the __Raiden Wizard__ file, you will find two ways of relaunching Raiden.
+1. Click the __"Launch"__ button next to a configuration you already created.
+2. Repeat the steps from [Setup and Run Raiden](#setup-and-run-raiden) to create a new configuratio.

+> Each new configuration created will be added to the list and currently you can't delete configurations from the Wizard.
+Read more under [Handle Limitations and Shortcomings](#handle-limitations-and-shortcomings).

 ## Handle Limitations and Shortcomings
 The Raiden Wizard is in an early stage of implementation.
 In this section you will learn how to handle known limitations and shortcomings.